-If you’re experiencing a runny nose, watery eyes and a sore throat, it means allergy season has arrived.
-There are many over-the-counter medications that could help alleviate the symptoms but natural remedies and natural cures in cases of allergies may work magic for you!
+If you’re experiencing a runny nose, watery eyes, and a sore throat, it means allergy season has arrived.
+There are many over-the-counter medications that could help alleviate the symptoms but natural remedies in cases of allergies may work magic for you!
 To live a healthier life and trying to live with fewer chemicals in your body is an option for anyone to try.
-A few natural cures and natural remedies are discussed below:
+Several natural cures and natural remedies are discussed below:

-Contact your doctor and take medical advice before you start an herbal treatment.
+Contact your doctor and ask for medical advice before you start any herbal treatment.
 There are some butterbur products that can harm your liver and lungs.
 Butterbur can cause a reaction if you are allergic to marigolds or daisies.

 Take medical advice before you use Licorice.
 Large amounts of Licorice may cause your blood pressure to increase and it may even cause you heart problems.
 Licorice can result in preterm labor for pregnant women.
-So they should avoid its use.check this page!
+So they should avoid its use.